Red-Shanked Douc Langur, Pygathrix nemaeus

 Males attain sexual maturity closer to five years of age.

 Infants are born with their eyes open and instinctively cling to their mothers.
 Their grey fur is soft and lighter in color than adult red-shanked douc langurs and is marked by a dark stripe down the center of their back.
 Their faces are black with two pale strips beneath the eyes.
 As they grow older, their faces lighten and their bodies darken.
-By age 10 months, their metamorphosis is complete, and they have attained all their colors of their resplendent costume.
+By age 10 months, their metamorphosis is complete, and they have attained all the colors of their resplendent costume.

 Mothers are the primary caregivers for their infants, carrying them around and nursing them until the infants become independent (a weaning age has not been documented, however).
 Some studies report that group members help out new moms with infant care, giving moms a chance to forage and feed.
 A study of captive red-shanked douc langurs confirms these mothers’ helpers, reporting one instance when an orphaned infant was fed by two females in a group and also looked after by a male.